evidhai/notes-techpechu-com/pages/Service Catalog.md

 - Usecase
-	- It restricts access to uses
+	- It restricts access to users, so users can perform only approved actions by admin